Geerodge/georgemc.co.uk/src/pages/index.md

 description: "I simplify marketing to help you grow your online business with clarity and confidence."
 services:
   heading: "Grow Your Business Online With Ease"
-  content: "I can help you grow your business online with the following options..."
+  content: "I will help you grow your business online with the following options..."
 newsletter:
   heading: "Tools and Strategies That Grow Your Business"
   subtitle: "The Business Boost & Build Newsletter"